Central Texas Christian School

-Central Texas Christian School (CTCS) is a private pre-K-12 Christian school in Temple, Texas whose goal is to graduate students who are academically and spiritually ready for leadership.
+Central Texas Christian School (CTCS) is a private pre-K-12 Christian school in Temple, Texas, United States.
+Its goal is to graduate students who are academically and spiritually ready for leadership.
 CTCS is associated with the Association of Christian Schools International (ACSI).

 History

-In 2014 Brian Littlefield, previously head of First Baptist Academy of Dallas, became the head of Central Texas Christian.
+In 2014, Brian Littlefield, previously head of First Baptist Academy of Dallas, became the head of Central Texas Christian.